 This tutorial is to help you with SFF.
 It is known as the #1 Sega Saturn emulator.
-Emulation quality isn't quite perfect yet, but so far it's really good!
+Emulation quality isn't quite perfect yet, but so far it's pretty good.
 You should appreciate this because Saturn emulation has had a sour history.
-It was only until the late 00's that Saturn emulators were emulating at a near perfect quality, versus PSX emulation that reached its level of near perfect quality in the early 00's.
+It was only until the late 2000's that Saturn emulators were emulating at a near perfect quality, versus PSX emulation that reached its level of near perfect quality in the early 2000's.
 The Sega Saturn has 6 processors, and it wasn't easy for emulator authors to emulate them.

 Extracting, Placement & Starting Up